BDC Hamburger Icon

 • Relatively secure: There is no foolproof payment system, but mobile payments are relatively secure.
 They tend to be more secure than credit card payments since mobile payments often require biometric authentication.

 • Reward programs: Mobile payments and loyalty programs often go hand in hand.
-By accepting mobile payments, companies can not only offer mobile apps, but they can also send out coupons, promotions and reward points.
+By accepting mobile payments, companies can not only offer customers mobile apps, but they can also send out coupons, promotions and reward points.
 This can boost sales and encourage customer loyalty.

 Cons